 The Most Painful Disorder Known to Humans

-A rare neurological disorder, Complex Regional Pain Syndrome (CRPS) is ranked among the most painful diseases and medical problems and is often referred to as “the suicide disease” because there is technically no “cure” and limited effective treatments.
+A rare neurological disorder, Complex Regional Pain Syndrome (CRPS) is ranked among the most painful diseases and medical problems.
+CRPS is a condition associated with the imbalance and malfunction of the autonomic nervous system and is often referred to as “the suicide disease” because there is technically no “cure” and limited effective treatments.

 Is CRPS the Most Painful Disease?